rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

-﻿# Integration of Flat files  and web services
+﻿# Integration of flat files  and web services

 ## Resource Type and Web Requests